sanjaybasu/healthcare-ai-foundations/_chapters/chapter_24_population_health_screening.md

 S_t = \max(0, S_{t-1} + (Y_t - \mu_0 - k))
 $$

-where $\mu_0 $ is the expected count under baseline, and $ k $ is a reference value (typically set to half the minimum outbreak effect size).
-An alarm is raised when $ S_t $ exceeds threshold $ h $.
+where $$\mu_0 $$ is the expected count under baseline, and $$ k $$ is a reference value (typically set to half the minimum outbreak effect size).
+An alarm is raised when $$ S_t $$ exceeds threshold $$ h $$.
 The CUSUM efficiently detects sustained increases in disease counts and provides control over average run length (ARL), the expected time to false alarm under the null hypothesis.

 However, CUSUM assumes complete and uniform surveillance.
 In reality, disease reporting varies dramatically across populations.
-Underserved communities often have limited access to healthcare facilities where diagnoses are made and reported, leading to systematically lower baseline counts $\mu_0^g $ not because disease is less common but because it is less frequently diagnosed and reported.
-If we use the same CUSUM threshold $ h $ across all communities, outbreaks in underserved areas require larger absolute increases to trigger alarms, creating delayed detection in populations that already face worse health outcomes.
+Underserved communities often have limited access to healthcare facilities where diagnoses are made and reported, leading to systematically lower baseline counts $$\mu_0^g $$ not because disease is less common but because it is less frequently diagnosed and reported.
+If we use the same CUSUM threshold $$ h $$ across all communities, outbreaks in underserved areas require larger absolute increases to trigger alarms, creating delayed detection in populations that already face worse health outcomes.

 An equity-aware CUSUM approach standardizes by population-specific baselines and adjusts for reporting rates.
-Let $\rho_g $ be the estimated reporting rate (proportion of true cases that are captured by surveillance) in geographic area $ g$.
+Let $$\rho_g $$ be the estimated reporting rate (proportion of true cases that are captured by surveillance) in geographic area $$ g$$.
 We can adjust the CUSUM statistic to:

 $$
 S_t^g = \max(0, S_{t-1}^g + \frac{Y_t^g - \mu_0^g}{\rho_g} - k)